davidbrowaeys/DXB/README.md

 This command generate as-build technical design pdf document by pulling metadata such as standard object, custom objects, apex classes, triggers etc directly from an org.

-You will need to create a pdf document config json file as follow: https://github.com/davidbrowaeys/DXB/blob/master/src/lib/documentinfo.json
+To start using this command, run sfdx dxb:install or copy json definition file from github: https://github.com/davidbrowaeys/DXB/blob/master/src/lib/documentinfo.json

 List of standard objects is quite big so we only limit to what you need be defining <i>metadata.stdobjects</i>.
 For custom objects, currently it pull simply everything (except managed packages metadata).

-The html template & stylesheet are included in DXB but you can add your own if required: https://github.com/davidbrowaeys/DXB/blob/master/src/lib/schema-template.html https://github.com/davidbrowaeys/DXB/blob/master/src/lib/bootstrap.min.css
+The html template & stylesheet are included in DXB but you copy and modify your own if required: https://github.com/davidbrowaeys/DXB/blob/master/src/lib/schema-template.html https://github.com/davidbrowaeys/DXB/blob/master/src/lib/bootstrap.min.css